 A second situation in which a provider might use a prohibited procedure is when a person continues to engage in interfering behavior beyond the 11-month phase-out period.
-If the person displays self-injurious behavior that could cause serious harm and the care team determines a prohibited procedure is necessary to protect the person from imminent risk of serious injury, the commissioner may grant approval for a limited time while the care team develops effective positive support strategies to phase out the procedure.
-The commissioner may also grant limited approvals when necessary to protect the person's health and safety under certain circumstances.
-For these situations, the commissioner established a temporary Interim Review Panel to review requests for the emergency use of procedures (procedures are defined in Minn.
-Stat. § 245D.06, subd.
+If the person displays self-injurious behavior that could cause serious harm and the care team determines a prohibited procedure is necessary to safeguard the person and others, the commissioner may grant approval for a limited time while the care team develops effective positive support strategies to phase out the procedure.
+For these situations, the commissioner established a temporary Interim Review Panel to review and grant approval for the emergency use of procedures (procedures are defined in Minn.
+Stat.
+245D.06, subd.
 5), while the External Program Review Committee was being assembled.
-The Interim Review Panel began its work in late 2014.
+The Interim Review Panel started reviewing and denying or approving requests in late 2014.

 In February 2017, the Interim Review Panel transitioned to the External Program Review Committee.
 The functions of the External Program Review Committee continue to include those provided through the Interim Review Panel process.
-Additionally, the committee is charged with:

-- Making recommendations to the commissioner about policy changes related to the requirements of Minn.
-R. 9544 - Reviewing behavior intervention reporting forms for the emergency use of manual restraints - Evaluating provider responses after the emergency use of manual restraints - Assessing the competency of qualified professionals who develop and implement positive support transition plans.
+Additionally, the committee has the option to make recommendations to the commissioner about policy changes related to the requirements of Minn.
+R. 9544, reviews behavior intervention reporting forms for the emergency use of manual restraints, evaluates provider responses after the emergency use of manual restraints and assesses the competency of qualified professionals who develop and implement positive support transition plans.